Skip to content

 After reablement

 At the end of a period of reablement, most people can live independently at home.
-However, if you're not fully independent or you need longer-term care and support, we will tell you how much more help we think you need.
-We will also tell you how much this might cost and whether we will pay something towards that cost.
+However, if you need longer-term care and support, we will discuss with you how best to manage this and whether you will be eligible for any financial support.

 Duty of Candour